Heading towards harakiri

 The arithmetic of implementing the nation’s Representation of People Act, 1951 defies logic behind the elected members representing the people in a real sense.
 It is an act of Parliament of India for the conduct of election to the Houses of Parliament and to the Houses of Legislature of each State.
 It also spells out the qualifications and disqualifications for membership of those Houses, the corrupt practices and other offenses at or in connection with the elections as well as decisions of disputes arising out of or in connection with such elections.
 Given the usual two-third of the total number of eligible voters casting their votes and the one-third fraction of those votes deciding the political party (or combine of many parties) to the Government, one cannot be faulted to infer that the country’s law-makers are anything but representatives of people.

-READ ALSO Pursuit of purpose
+READ ALSO Perception of Prosperity

 While the factor of qualification is suspect, that of disqualification of the vote-seekers is there for all to be aware of.
 The tragedy is that the voters who are sensitive to the misdemeanour of the candidates seeking votes are a minuscule fraction of the total electorate.
 Sending politicos to represent them in the country’s Parliament ignoring their disqualifications is nothing short of committing harakiri (belly-cutting).